fastoch/Zustand-/TUTO.md

 ## Updating the state

-Check the `store.ts` file to see how we can increment and decrement the state.
+Check the `store.ts` and `App.tsx` files to see how we can increment and decrement the state.

 To update the count variable (the state), we use the `set` function which is provided by the `create` function.

+## Using a store outside of a component

+check the `logCount` function in the `App.tsx` component

+We can access the store in any function using `getState()`
+This is very useful to declare functions outside of a component.

 ---
-@9/19
+@14/19